Space48/SeoTitles/README.md

 ## Installation

-**Manually**
+### Manually

-To install this module copy the code from this repo to `app/code/Space48/SeoTitles` folder of your Magento 2 instance, then you need to run php `bin/magento setup:upgrade`
+To install this module copy the code from this repository to `app/code/Space48/SeoTitles` folder of your Magento 2 instance,  you need to run the following commands from the terminal:

-**Via composer**:
+1. `bin/magento setup:upgrade`

+### Using Composer

+From the terminal execute the following commands:

+1. `composer config repositories.space48-seo-titles vcs git@github.com:Space48/SeoTitles.git`
+2. `composer require "space48/SeoTitles"` to install the latest version or `"space48/SeoTitles:{module-version}"` to install a specific [version](https://github.com/Space48/seotitles/releases).
+3. `bin/magento setup:upgrade`

+### Using Modman (Good for development)

 From the terminal execute the following:

-`composer config repositories.space48-seo-titles vcs git@github.com:Space48/SeoTitles.git`

-then

-`composer require "space48/SeoTitles:{module-version}"` for a specific [version](https://github.com/Space48/SeoTitles/releases)

-or

-`composer require "space48/SeoTitles"` to install the latest version
+1. `modman init` (in case Modman already initialized there)
+2. `modman clone git@github.com:Space48/SeoTitles.git`
+3. `bin/magento setup:upgrade`

 ## How to use it
-Once installed, go to the `Admin Penel -> Products -> Categories -> Select a category, and under Search Engine Optimization section you will see a field called `H1 Override`.
+Once installed, go to the `Admin Penel -> Products -> Categories -> Select a category`, and under `Search Engine Optimization` section you will see a field called `H1 Override`.

 ## How to uninstall